Clone Type

 There are several advantages to this clone type:

 • A full copy allows you to do some operations on the command line without contacting the server.
-As Git operations like a detached head are not supported in Studio Pro, the benefits are limited.
+However, Git operations like a detached head are not supported in Studio Pro, so the benefits are limited.

-The disadvantage of this close type is that downloading a full clone can take significantly longer.
-A 2GB repository needs to be completely downloaded and unpacked, even though the usage of the full history locally is very limited.
+The disadvantage of this clone type is that downloading a full clone can take significantly longer.
+A 2GB repository needs to be completely downloaded and unpacked, even though you make limited use of the locally-held full history.

 Partial Clone